-- 1.1 East Cambridgeshire District Council ("the Council") is committed to achieving the highest possible standards of service and the highest possible ethical standards in public life in all_ofall its practices.
-Employees play an important role in achieving this goal and we expect everyone to be committed to our high standards of service based on the principles of honesty, openness and accountability. - 1.2 The Council expects all its employees (including any agency staff) to maintain these high standards and to help achieve these standards, it encourages speaking up to prevent harmfreedom of speech. - 1.3 In this policy, 'Whistleblowing' means a worker raising a concern with someone in authority internally and/or externally (e.g. to regulators, members, the media) about wrongdoing, risk or malpractice that affects others. the reporting by people who work in or for or on behalf of an organisation of suspected misconduct, illegal acts or failure to act within the Council.
+- 1.1 East Cambridgeshire District Council ("the Council") is committed to achieving the highest possible standards of service and the highest possible ethical standards in public life in all its practices.
+Employees play an important role in achieving this goal and we expect everyone to be committed to our high standards of service based on the principles of honesty, openness and accountability. - 1.2 The Council expects all its employees (including any agency staff) to maintain these high standards and to help achieve these standards, it encourages speaking up to prevent harm. - 1.3 In this policy, 'Whistleblowing' means a worker raising a concern with someone in authority internally and/or externally (e.g. to regulators, members, the media) about wrongdoing, risk or malpractice that affects others.
 This could be concern about a possible fraud, illegal activity, dangerous or other serious risk that may threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation.
 It is important to note that concerns can be raised about a risk that may not have happened yet. - 1.4 Whistleblowing can make a valuable contribution to the Council's efficiency and long-term success because employees are often best placed to know when the interests of the public are being put at risk, or to act as an early warning system on matters of health and safety, or to help uncover fraud and mismanagement.
-Employees and others that we deal with (including suppliers and those providing services to the Council) are therefore encouraged to report any wrongdoing by the Council or its employees that falls short of these principles (i.e. they are encouraged to 'whistleblow'). - 1.5 To help achieve these standards of honesty, openness and accountability, "speaking up" or whistleblowing freedom of speech is vital.
+Employees and others that we deal with (including suppliers and those providing services to the Council) are therefore encouraged to report any wrongdoing by the Council or its employees that falls short of these principles (i.e. they are encouraged to 'whistleblow'). - 1.5 To help achieve these standards of honesty, openness and accountability, "speaking up" or whistleblowing is vital.
 The Council takes malpractice and wrongdoing in relation to the organisation's procedures and actions very seriously.
 It is our aim to ensure that as far as possible, our employees can whistleblow and tell us about any wrongdoing at work which they believe has occurred or is likely to occur.

-1.6 We appreciate thatin deciding to raise a concern is difficult and the Council is sensitive to this.
-However, there should be no reason to remain silent because any employee or worker who makes a report under this Whistleblowing Policy who does so in the reasonable belief that the disclosure they are making is in the 'public interest' will not be subject to any detriment.
-Employees or workers can be assured that the Council will not tolerate retaliation against whistleblowers and victimising a whistleblower will result in disciplinary action. -Further, employees who report wrongdoing within the workplace are also protected by the Employment Rights Act 1996 (as amended by the Public Interest Disclosure Act 1998 and the Enterprise and Regulatory Reform Act 2013)...
+1.6 We appreciate that deciding to raise a concern is difficult and the Council is sensitive to this and employees or workers can be assured that the Council will not tolerate retaliation against whistleblowers and victimising a whistleblower will result in disciplinary action.
+Further, employees who report wrongdoing within the workplace are also protected by the Employment Rights Act 1996.

 Please see the following link which explains the law in simple terms - https://protect-advice.org.uk/pida/